DioxusLabs/dioxus/docs/router/src/features/routes/index.md

 ```

 ## Index routes
 The easiest thing to do is to define an index route.

-Our apps index route will
-be active when we don't specify a route, much like `index.html` works in most
+Index routes act very similar to `index.html` files in most web servers.
+They
-web servers.
+are active, when we don't specify a route.

 ```rust,no_run
 # // Hidden lines (like this one) make the documentation tests work.